adedot/recruiting-fullstack-incidents-master/README.md

 4. `pip install -r requirements.txt`
 5. `python etl-geojson.py`

-    data.geojson will be appear in the directory
+    data.geojson will be appear in the home directory

 The data in the directory should look something like